 LAHORE – High Commissioner Designate to Australia, Naela Chohan has said that Australian companies are interested in investing in the Halal food market and want to enter the Middle Eastern region through Pakistan.
 It will benefit both the countries and Pakistan will be able to attract more countries for Halal food processing.

-APP adds from Karachi: “A lack of interest, information and prevalence of stereotypes about Russia have kept Pakistani exporters away from entering Russian market,” said chairman of Pakistan-Russian Business Council of FPCCI, Muhammad Farooq Afzal.
+APP adds from Karachi: “A lack of interest, information, and prevalence of stereotypes about Russia have kept Pakistani exporters away from entering the Russian market,” said chairman of Pakistan-Russian Business Council of FPCCI, Muhammad Farooq Afzal.

-The Russian Government’s decision to ban fruit, vegetable, meat, fish, milk and dairy products from United States of America, European Union, Australia, Canada and other countries that have imposed sanctions on Moscow offers a great opportunity for Pakistani exporters to enter Russian food market.
+The Russian Government’s decision to ban fruit, vegetable, meat, fish, milk, and dairy products from the United States of America, European Union, Australia, Canada, and other countries that have imposed sanctions on Moscow offers a great opportunity for Pakistani exporters to enter Russian food market.

-The Chairman, Pakistan-Russian BC, mentioned that it was precisely around that time Europeans, Americans and even Chinese moved back and captured the Russian market.
+The Chairman, Pakistan-Russian BC, mentioned that it was precisely around that time Europeans, Americans, and even Chinese moved back and captured the Russian market.
 He said that a visit to any supermarket in a Russian city will show how much the country depends on imported food.
-It would be very difficult for one to find anything of Pakistani origin except kinnow and certain specie of rice.
+It would be very difficult for one to find anything of Pakistani origin except kinnow and certain species of rice.

-The PRBC can help Pakistani exporters of food products in finding space in Russian market.
-Many members of PRBC in the Russian capital have their counterparts and have a great degree of expertise about the complex market.
+The PRBC can help Pakistani exporters of food products in finding space in the Russian market.
+Many members of PRBC in the Russian capital have their counterparts and have a great degree of expertise in the complex market.

 For Pakistani food products to do well in Russia, a combination of good marketing and attractive packaging is a must along with quality products.

-Russia imports food products from UK, USA and EU worth dollars 10 billion and the Asian countries especially Indian firms are rushing towards Russian market to fill the gap, he said.
+Russia imports food products from UK, USA, and EU worth dollars 10 billion, and the Asian countries especially Indian firms are rushing towards the Russian market to fill the gap, he said.

 He suggested to Pakistan food exporters to fully participate in Russian food exhibitions in major cities of that country coupled with a combination of good marketing and attractive packaging along with quality products.